matleg/useful_for_code/linux_memo.md

 inode : unique file number on the partition

 simple quote ' ' : avoids characters expansion:  '$USER' -> $USER

 double quote " " : allows $ to keep its meaning "$USER" -> mat

 possible to mount a disk at IP address?

 /ipadress/path/to/disk/......

 /ipadresstodisk/.........

-## script execution

-. /path/to/script.sh                 !=               ./path/to/script.sh
-execute in current shell                          opens new shell